nushell/nushell.github.io/contributor-book/plugins.md

 ```

 Finally, to make it easier to run our Python, we make this file executable (using something like `chmod +x nu_plugin_len.py`) and add the path to our python at the top.
 This trick works for Unix-based platforms, for Windows we would need to create an .exe or .bat file that would invoke the python code for us.

+Please see the [example Python plugin](https://github.com/nushell/nushell/tree/main/crates/nu_plugin_python) for a comprehensive example on how to implement a Nushell plugin in another language, including Python.